SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 tumor-promoting inflammation.
 In addition, it is likely that the loss of key bacterial populations may result in the loss of protective functions that are normally provided by a healthy microbiota.
-Using an inflammation-based murine model of colorectal cancer, we explored the role of the gut microbiome in colon tumorigenesis.
+Using an inflammation-based murine model of colorectal cancer, we explored the role of the gut microbiota in colon tumorigenesis.
 We observed that the number of tumors that developed in the model could be altered by perturbing the microbiota with different combinations of antibiotics.
 One particular antibiotic combination, specifically, metronidazole